Crystal Palace fail in bid to get Tottenham clash postponed after Covid outbreak

 “Assistant manager Osian Roberts will deputise for Vieira for today’s match.”

-The festive calendar has been decimated by the virus, with Premier League games between Liverpool-Leeds, Wolves-Watford and Burnley-Everton already postponed while just nine games across the Football League survived.
+The festive calendar has been decimated by the virus, with Premier League games between Liverpool-Leeds, Wolves-Watford and Burnley-Everton already postponed on Boxing Day, with Leeds’ match against Aston Villa on 28 December also not going ahead.

-Hull’s Sky Bet Championship match against Blackburn became the latest Boxing Day fixture to be postponed.
+Just nine Boxing Day games across the Football League have survived – Hull’s Sky Bet Championship match against Blackburn became the latest fixture to be postponed.

 The Tigers announced just over two hours before kick-off that the match – due to be televised by Sky Sports – would not go ahead due to positive cases in their squad.